Anumallesh25/WSafe---Women-Safety-Android-Application/README.md

 - National Helplines: Directly call 5 national helpline numbers for immediate support and guidance.
 - Panic button: Emergency Calling to a registered mobile number.

-### Installation
-- Clone the repository: git clone https://github.com/your-username/w-safe.git
-- Open the project in Android Studio.
-- Build and run the application on your Android device or emulator.

 ### Usage
 1. Launch the W-Safe application on your Android device.
 2. Grant Permissions and Register Emergency contacts.